• Get Listed

 Whereas sequential logic circuits have both a memory element and a combinational logic circuit.
 Their operation is dependent on time.
 The behavior of the system is determined by the inputs, outputs and the state of its memory.
 The steps involved in the analysis of sequential circuits include a state table, state diagram, evaluation of flip-flop equation and finally a circuit diagram.

-In this article we will dig into difference between sequential and combinational circuit.
+In this article we will dig into difference between sequential and combinational circuit and understanding the difference between combinational and sequential circuit.

 Combinational Logic Circuits